ibm-cloud-docs/mqcloud/mqoc_mft_single_qmgr_topology.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Performing Managed File Transfer (MFT) with MQ on Cloud
+# Single queue manager topology for performing Managed File Transfer (MFT) with MQ on Cloud
-{: #mqoc_mft_enablement}
+{: #mqoc_mft_single_qmgr_topology}

 ---
 ## Step 1.1 Single Queue Manager Topology
-{: #mqoc_mft_single_qmgr_topology}
+{: #mqoc_mft_single_qmgr_topology_step11}

-We expect you have read the information provided in this [link](/docs/services/mqcloud/mqoc_mft_qmgr_enablement.html).
+We expect you have read the information provided in this [link](/docs/services/mqcloud?topic=mqcloud-mqoc_mft_qmgr_enablement).
 We will use a single MQ on Cloud Queue Manager and configure it to be the coordination queue manager, commands queue manager, and agents queue manager.

 **Configuration details:**